Golden lion tamarin: Conservation

-2016-2019: An outbreak of yellow fever causes extensive mortality among golden lion tamarins, killing approximately 30% of the wild population, including most or all of the tamarins in the Poço das Antas Biological Reserve.
-The Brazilian primatological and public health communities recognize yellow fever as an existential threat to nonhuman primate populations, and develop a dosage of surplus human yellow fever vaccine appropriate for smaller body size animals.
-After the Rio de Janeiro Primate Center tests the vaccine's efficacy and safety on lion tamarins housed there, Associação Mico-Leão-Dourado biologists begin vaccinating wild tamarins in 2021, apparently the first such program for wild individuals of an endangered primate.
+2016-2019: An outbreak of yellow fever caused extensive mortality among golden lion tamarins, killing around 30% of the wild population, including most or all of the tamarins in the Poço das Antas Biological Reserve.
+The Brazilian primatological and public health communities recognized yellow fever as an existential threat to nonhuman primate populations, and developed a dosage of surplus human yellow fever vaccine appropriate for smaller body-sized animals.
+After the Rio de Janeiro Primate Center tested the vaccine's efficacy and safety on lion tamarins housed there, Associação Mico-Leão-Dourado biologists begin vaccinating wild tamarins in 2021, apparently the first such program for wild individuals of an endangered primate.
 As of the end of 2024, 489 individuals had been vaccinated.

-2020: Wildlife passageways across the recently widened highway BR-101 are completed, including one land bridge (in process of being forested) and ten canopy overpasses.
+2020: Wildlife passageways across the recently widened highway BR-101 were completed, including one land bridge (was being forested) and 10 canopy overpasses.
 BR-101 runs adjacent to a portion of Poço das Antas Biological Reserve and between the two sections of União Biological Reserve, as well as separating Poço das Antas and one section of União from relatively large tamarin subpopulations on the northern side of the highway.
 The company that designed and constructed the highway expansion was legally required to fund these mitigating actions to maintain and expand fragment connectivity and reduce traffic-related wildlife deaths on this busy highway.
 Tamarins were already using two of the canopy overpasses by late 2021.

-2022/2023: The fourth census of wild golden lion tamarins shows an estimated population of more than 4,800 in the species' primary area of occurrence, indicating rapid recovery from the yellow fever epidemic.
+2022/2023: The fourth census of wild golden lion tamarins showed an estimated population of more than 4,800 in the species' primary area of occurrence, indicating rapid recovery from the yellow fever epidemic.